antwanvdm/pokemon-gallery-react-native/README.md

   to the original view (top of list, or zoomed out Pokémon)
 - The app contains some smooth animations on the Pokémon cards to smoothen the experience
-- Re-opening the app will always remember favorites, notes, dark mode and language
+- Re-opening the app will always remember favorites, notes, dark mode, user photos and language
+- When offline you every action that requires internet will be disabled visually for a user, or give a notification

 ## Technical highlights